flame-engine/flame/doc/components.md

     player.render(canvas); // it will render only if the image is loaded and the position and size parameters are not null
 ```

-## Component
-All components inherit from the abstract class `Component`.

-Every `Component` has a few methods that you can optionally implement, that are used by the `BaseGame` class.
-If you are not using the base game, you can alternatively use these methods on your own game loop.

-The `resize` method is called whenever the screen is resized, and in the beginning once when the component is added via the `add` method.
-You need to apply here any changes to the x, y, width and height of your component, or any other changes, due to the screen resizing.
-You can start these variables here, as the sprite won't be rendered until everything is set.

-The `shouldRemove` variable can be overridden or set to true and `BaseGame` will remove the component before the next update loop.
-It will then no longer be rendered or updated.
-Note that `game.remove(Component c)` can also be used to remove components.

-The `isHUD` variable can be overridden or set to true (default false) to make the `BaseGame` ignore the `camera` for this element, make it static in relation to the screen that is.

-The `onMount` method can be overridden to run initialization code for the component.
-When this method is called, BaseGame ensures that all the mixins which would change this component's behaviour are already resolved.

-The `onRemove` method can be overridden to run code before the component is removed from the game, it is only run once even if the component is removed both by using the `BaseGame` remove method and the ´Component´ remove method.

-## BaseComponent
-Usually if you are going to make your own component you want to extend `PositionComponent`, but if you want to be able to handle effects and child components but handle the positioning differently you can extend the BaseComponent.

-It is used by `SpriteBodyComponent` and `BodyComponent` in Forge2D since those components doesn't have their position in relation to the screen, but in relation to the Forge2D world.

 ## SpriteAnimationComponent